MSLNZ/pr-omega-logger/README.rst

    omega-logger /path/to/config.xml

-To backup all databases, run
+To see the help for the ``omega-logger`` command, run

 .. code-block:: console

-   omega-logger /path/to/config.xml --backup
+   omega-logger --help

 Documentation
 -------------